 - Identifying content and activities that can be integrated with robotics

-Courses are taught by faculty in the departments of Career and Information Studies and Mathematics, Science, and Social Studies Education who have a passion for helping students become “citizen scientists” and integrating STEM topics across a wide spectrum of content.
+Courses are taught by faculty in the departments of Workforce Education and Instructional Technology and Mathematics, Science, and Social Studies Education who have a passion for helping students become “citizen scientists” and integrating STEM topics across a wide spectrum of content.